range42/gh-repo-organizer/README.md

 - **Clean Working Directory**: Ensure local repositories have no uncommitted changes before running updates
 - **Onboarding**: Include sanity check results in new developer onboarding
 - **Compliance**: Track organization-wide compliance with repository standards
+- **Targeted Fixes**: Use filtering to verify fixes on specific repositories

 ## Limitations